-Select - Use this command to select an element in order to highlight graphically or to view, update or modify the element data in the model.
+Select - Use this command to select an element in order to highlight graphically or to view, update, or modify the element data in the model.

-The selection can additionally be filtered to select elements, by a domain, by individual element types (pump, valve, pipe etc.) and to select all elements..
+The selection can additionally be filtered to select elements, by a domain, by individual element types (pump, valve, pipe, etc.) and to select all elements.

-Open Default - When this icon is clicked, a dialog box will open to allow the user to set the default values that will be used for any new facility elements of that type.
-(Note: To save these values, click the "Save Default" button)
+dialog box will open to allow you to set the default values that will be used for any new facility elements of that type.
+(Note: To save these values, click Save Default.)Open Default - When this icon is clicked, a

 Reset - Reverts any changes the current record its previous state at the time of the last save operation.
-Once a save operation is performed, any changes made to the current record become permanent.
+Once a save operation is performed, any changes made to the current record will become permanent.

-Delete - Delete the current element.
+Delete - Deletes the current element.

 Report - Initializes the Output Report Manager for the selected data element.
 Scroll down the output report to see the model results for the selected ID.

 Graph - Initializes the Output Report Manager and graphs the currently selected data element.
-Use the drop down box at the top of the Output Report Manager dialog box to change the graph output.
+Use the drop-down box at the top of the Output Report Manager dialog box to change the graph output.
 In a steady state model, this icon will only work on pumps.

-ID Counter - Use this to specify the ID options as shown below:
+ID Counter - Use this to specify the ID options, as shown below:

 Back - Displays the previous element in the Model Explorer - Attribute Tab's history list of elements.